 In order to fulfill the demand for shoe design talent, the 'Industrial Footwear Design' (IFD) course was developed in 2009.
 The aim of IFD is to be a course that is generally accessible and that integrates seamlessly into the business world.

 What is particularly unique about the course is the link to the footwear industry.
 IFD is primarily aimed at candidates with a creative background, with a higher vocational level of education being required.
 Once you have completed the course, your position as a junior footwear designer will be a surefooted one, providing you with a versatile and creative grounding for a career in the footwear industry.

-The course level is higher vocational or above and IFD is open to students with a creative background.
-Due to the fact that there is space for twelve students, an admissions commission will run a selection process for all applications, to select the most talented students.
+The course level is higher vocational or above and IFD is open to people with a creative background.
+Due to the fact that there is maximum number of participants for this course, an admissions commission will run a selection process for all applications, to select the most talented people.
 Further information on this can be found in the explanatory notes that accompany the application form.

 The course program also includes visits to companies and/or trade shows domestically and abroad..
 In addition to the lessons, the study load is at least 15 hours a week of theory and carrying out practical assignments.

 IFD offers talented people professionally-oriented education through realistic assignments from renowned footwear brands.
 The shoe designs are made for and judged by clients from these firms.
 Owing to this direct relationship with the industry, it is always possible that a manufacturer will invite the designer to develop several designs to include these in its collection.
 Each participant will leave the course with a professional portfolio of his/her own designs.